Select Page

-PROPOSED CONTAINER TERMINAL – TE PUNA STATION ROAD.
+PROPOSED CONTAINER FACILITY – TE PUNA STATION ROAD.
 APPROVED!

 On 7th July 2025, A large container logistics firm, CONTAINERCO has been awarded consent to develop a container facility at 297 Te Puna Station Road